Dong-136/starter-hugo-academic/content/zh/home/projects.md

 headless: true

 # Order that this section appears on the page.
-weight: 65
+weight: 80
-active: false
+active: true
-title: Projects
+title: 项目研发
 subtitle: ''

 content: